fireundubh/playwithfire/pyro.md

 `-p` | `--package-name` | Specifies package/executable name.
 Default: `pyro`.
 &mdash; | `--loose` | Skips ZIP generation.
 Useful for CI.
 &mdash; | `--mingw64` | Forces Nuitka to use mingw64.
 Not tested.

+### Licenses

+Pyro is open source and licensed under the MIT License.

+BSArch is licensed under the MPL-2.0 license.
+The binary included in this repository and distributions of Pyro was compiled from the original unmodified source code available [here](https://github.com/ElminsterAU/xEdit/tree/master/Tools/BSArchive).

+### Credits

+* fireundubh (lead developer)
+* rjstone (contributor)